ddev/ddev/docs/content/users/install/ddev-installation.md

     This scripted installation prepares your default WSL2 Ubuntu distro and has no dependency on Docker Desktop.

-    The provided PowerShell script can do most of the work for you, or you can handle these things manually.
+    The provided `PowerShell.exe` (original PowerShell 5) script can do most of the work for you, or you can handle these things manually.
     In all cases:

     1. Install WSL2 with an Ubuntu distro.
 On a system without WSL2, run: